-Workplace policies shouldn’t be arcane documents that languish on dusty shelves – instead, they’re dynamic tools that articulate your organisation’s values, culture, systems and processes.
+Workplace policies shouldn’t be mysterious documents that wither away on dusty shelves – instead, they’re dynamic tools that articulate your organisation’s values, culture, systems and processes.
 These policies and procedures help to framework your organisation’s expectations around your employees behaviour.

-If you’re wondering whether you need one in your business, the answer is a definite ‘yes’.
+If you’re wondering whether you need clearly defined workplace policies in your business, the answer is a definite ‘yes’.
 But first, let’s look at what workplace policies and procedures are.

 A workplace policy is a statement which outlines an organisation’s practices and procedures concerning part of its business, which can cover everything from day-to-day operational matters to compliance with employment legislation.

-Workplace policies play an important role in expressing an organisation’s values and establishing a positive and productive organisational culture.
-A well-written and clearly communicated policy helps sets clear expectations around employee behaviour and performance, which means everyone can get on with business.
+Policies and procedures in the workplace play an important role in expressing an organisation’s values and establishing a positive and productive organisational culture.
+A well-written and clearly communicated policy helps set clear expectations around employee behaviour and workplace procedures, which means everyone can get on with business.

 Workplace policies also safeguard an organisation from risk.
 According to Employment Hero’s HR Compliance white paper, a well-written policy will “protect your business from a range of situations, whether it’s social media, inappropriate computer use, discrimination or harassment.”